The Shadow Brokers: Equation Group leaks

-The decrypted file, eqgrp-auction-file.tar.xz, contained a collection of tools primarily for compromising Linux/Unix based environments.

-Fifth leak: "Lost in Translation"

-On April 14, 2017, the Twitter account used by The Shadow Brokers posted a tweet with a link to the Steem blockchain.
-Herein, a message with a link to the leak files, encrypted with the password Reeeeeeeeeeeeeee.
+April 14 hacking tool leak

+On April 14, 2017, The Shadow Brokers released, amongst other things, the tools and exploits codenamed: DANDERSPRITZ, ODDJOB, FUZZBUNCH, DARKPULSAR, ETERNALSYNERGY, ETERNALROMANCE, ETERNALBLUE, EXPLODINGCAN and EWOKFRENZY.

-The overall content is based around three folders: "oddjob", "swift" and "windows".
-The fifth leak is suggested to be the "...most damaging release yet" and CNN quoted Matthew Hickey saying, "This is quite possibly the most damaging thing I've seen in the last several years,".
+The leak was suggested to be the "most damaging release yet" and CNN quoted Matthew Hickey saying, "This is quite possibly the most damaging thing I've seen in the last several years".

-The leak includes, amongst other things, the tools and exploits codenamed: DANDERSPIRITZ, ODDJOB, FUZZBUNCH, DARKPULSAR, ETERNALSYNERGY, ETERNALROMANCE, ETERNALBLUE, EXPLODINGCAN and EWOKFRENZY.

-Some of the exploits targeting the Windows operating system had been patched in a Microsoft Security Bulletin on March 14, 2017, one month before the leak occurred.
-Some speculated that Microsoft may have been tipped off about the release of the exploits.
+Some of the exploits targeting the Microsoft Windows operating system had been patched in a Microsoft Security Bulletin on March 14, 2017, a month before the leak occurred.
+Some speculated that Microsoft may have been tipped off by the NSA about the release of the exploits.

 EternalBlue

-Over 200,000 machines were infected with tools from this leak within the first two weeks, and in May 2017, the major WannaCry ransomware attack used the ETERNALBLUE exploit on Server Message Block (SMB) to spread itself.
-The exploit was also used to help carry out the 2017 Petya cyberattack on June 27, 2017.
+Over 200,000 systems were infected with tools from this leak within the first two weeks, and in May 2017, the major WannaCry ransomware attack used the ETERNALBLUE exploit on Server Message Block (SMB) to spread itself.
+The exploit was also used to help carry out the 2017 NotPetya cyberattack on June 27, 2017.

 ETERNALBLUE contains kernel shellcode to load the non-persistent DoublePulsar backdoor.
 This allows for the installation of the PEDDLECHEAP payload which would then be accessed by the attacker using the DanderSpritz Listening Post (LP) software.

 Speculations and theories on motive and identity

 NSA insider threat

 James Bamford along with Matt Suiche speculated that an insider, "possibly someone assigned to the [NSA's] highly sensitive Tailored Access Operations", stole the hacking tools.
 In October 2016, The Washington Post reported that Harold T. Martin III, a former contractor for Booz Allen Hamilton accused of stealing approximately 50 terabytes of data from the National Security Agency (NSA), was the lead suspect.
+Martin had worked with the NSA's Tailored Access Operations from 2012 to 2015 in a support role.
+He pleaded guilty to retaining national defense information in 2019, but it is not clear whether the Shadow Brokers obtained their material from him.
 The Shadow Brokers continued posting messages that were cryptographically-signed and were interviewed by media while Martin was detained.